 • Safety: OSHA regulations, hazard identification, risk assessment and mitigation, industrial hygiene, fire protection, and electrical safety.
 This is one of the more conceptual topics and can be studied efficiently from review materials.

-• Materials Science: Crystal structures, phase diagrams (especially iron-carbon), mechanical properties of materials, corrosion, and material selection.
-Understand stress-strain curves for ductile and brittle materials.
+• Materials: Crystal structures, phase diagrams, mechanical properties of materials, corrosion, and material selection.

 ⚠️